skip to content

 Research Funding and Strategic Initiatives

 Colonial Natures examines the complex historical relationship between two crucial phenomena that shape 21st-century societies: the long-term and continuing impact of European colonisation on societies across the globe from 1492 onwards and environmental transformation and human-made climate change across the planet (Chakrabarty, Ghosh).
-The aim is to understand how encounters amongst a variety of communities in the colonial world produced knowledge about the natural world that would then be used to transform the environment (Subrahmanyam, Raj, Cook, Grove).

 • Encourage interdisciplinary dialogue and collaboration, paving the way for ground-breaking grant applications and collaborative publications.